- Residential College

 Professor of Systematic Theology

-Frank represents the Baptist Union of Victoria on the Council of the Melbourne College of Divinity and has served as President of the MCD.
+Frank has represented the Baptist Union of Victoria on the Council of the MCD University of Divinity and has served as President of the MCD.
 Previously he has served as President of the Australian and New Zealand Association of Theological Schools.

 Frank is a member of the International Commission on Doctrine and Christian Unity, within the Baptist World Alliance.